The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Flag is implemented in your code

-If you have already implemented the flag using a Decide method, you do not need to take further action.
-Optimizely Feature Experimentation SDKs are designed so you can reuse the same flag implementation for different flag rules.
+If you have already implemented the flag with a Decide call, no further changes are needed.
+The SDKs let you reuse the same flag implementation across different flag rules.

 Flag is not implemented in your code

-If you have not implemented the flag yet, copy the sample flag integration code into your application code and edit it so that your feature code runs or does not run based on the output of the decision received from Optimizely.
+If you have not implemented the flag yet, copy The following sample code into your application.
+Edit it so your feature code runs based on the decision returned by Decide.

 Use the following example Decide method code to enable or disable the flag for a user.